-At PDCI, you can connect with, get inspired by and get direct advice from highly successful immigrants.
+At PDCI, you can connect with, get inspired by and get direct advice from highly successful immigrants, ranging from cabinet ministers to serial entrepreneurs to C-level executives of billion-dollar companies.

 The event hosts highly-accomplished immigrant experts that discuss their success strategies and share their inspirational stories with the audience.
 There’ll be discussions on personal branding, entrepreneurship, soft skill development, mindset, and much more.
 The participants will have a tremendous opportunity to connect with and learn DIRECTLY from successful immigrants.